osalvador/tapiGen2/README.md

 tapiGen2 is the continuation of the Open Source proyect created by Daniel McGhan in 2008, [tapiGen](http://sourceforge.net/projects/tapigen/).
 It aims to automate the creation of PLSQL TABLE APIs.

+A table API is a data access layer that provides the basic CRUD operations for a single table.
+The key principle is to avoid repetition of SQL statements, and consequently to make it easier to optimize, maintain and enhance those statements.
+For this reason, a data access layer is critical.
+Some of us build apps that perform DML on individual tables, and so we find TAPIs useful.

 Let's start by taking a look a single row fetch by id - a very common operation.

 This would typically consume 4 lines of code: